 Established in 1984, Pacific University is the first and only professional occupational therapy school in the state of Oregon.

-The School of Occupational Therapy provides transformational education of students, integrating humanistic values with the best scientific evidence to prepare occupational therapists committed to occupation-based practice, life-long learning, service, and advocacy.
+The School of Occupational Therapy provides transformational education of students, integrating humanistic values with the best scientific evidence to become occupational therapists committed to occupation-based practice, life-long learning, service, and advocacy.

 Pacific University Occupational Therapy educates practice scholars who integrate service and research to lead and promote occupational justice in healthcare and society to enhance occupational well-being.